IYuriev/SelfAssessment/Skills/Programming.md

   - string parsing 🖐️ used
 - Process & style
   - compiler 🖐️ used
-  - transpiler 👂 heard
+  - transpiler 🖐️ used
-  - linter 👂 heard
+  - linter 🖐️ used
   - polyfill 👂 heard
   - debugger 🖐️ used
-  - garbage collection 👂 heard
+  - garbage collection 🖐️ used
   - refactoring 🖐️ used
   - code review 🖐️ used
-  - antipatterns 👂 heard
+  - antipatterns 🖐️ used
   - paradigm 👂 heard
   - algorithm 🖐️ used
   - magic numbers 🖐️ used